'Concerning': Second wave of Omicron starting, more elderly getting infected

 "People shouldn't be thinking, 'hey I've had Covid, I'm not going to get it infected or I've got 90 days until I get reinfected' ... it's very much a case of not just trying to avoid it but trying to avoid getting infected as many as times as possible."

-Covid-19 modeller Professor Michael Plank said it appeared a second wave was coming which would likely last "a month or two".
+Covid-19 modeller Professor Michael Plank said the second wave would likely last "a month or two".

-"In March, we had that big wave but it was very heavily concentrated in younger people ... whereas now we have seen a steady shift in older age groups.

 "The vaccine is still the best tool we have to fight this virus."